JohnCoates/Aerial/Readme.md

 Aerial is written in Swift, which requires OS X Mavericks or above.

 ## Community
-- **Find a bug?** [Open an issue](https://github.com/JohnCoates/Aerial/issues/new).
+- **Found a bug?** [Open an issue](https://github.com/JohnCoates/Aerial/issues/new).
 Try to be as specific as possible.
-- **Have a feature request** [Open an issue](https://github.com/JohnCoates/Aerial/issues/new).
+- **Have a feature request?** [Open an issue](https://github.com/JohnCoates/Aerial/issues/new).
 Tell me why this feature would be useful, and why you and others would want it.

 ## Contribute
 I appreciate all pull requests.
 Caching hasn't been added yet.